jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

     :math:`1, 2, 3, 4`

-* Selecting an arbitrary pair of values to switch works, but we would like to have a more systematic strategy
+* Selecting an arbitrary pair of values to switch works, but a more systematic strategy would be better
 * Instead of randomly selecting pairs, start at the beginning and look at each adjacent pair and move up the list

 **Pass 1**